IN

 job at the bank by March 19, 2007, a little over two months after the accident,

-and to the CRS not long after t
+and to the CRS not long after that.
+She has returned

 to full time work, with her work hours totalling over 60 hours per week.
 Recreational